-On the 27th September 2016 this lake was dived up to the depth of 404 m thus turning it into the deepest known cave lake in the world.
-But this is not all: there is a hypothesis, based on some geophysical research, measurements of temperature and chemical composition the total depth of this cave is approximately 1 000 m!
+On the 27th of September 2016 this lake was dived up to the depth of 404 m thus turning it into the deepest known cave lake in the world.
+But this is not all: there is a hypothesis, based on some geophysical research, measurements of temperature, and chemical composition, that the total depth of this cave is approximately 1 000 m!
 The discussion about this hypothesis is on-going (3, 4).

 The cave lake consists of several enormous, vertical chambers which are connected by narrow passages.

 The area around Hranice town has many interesting karst formations – caves and quite many sinkholes.
 In the Devonian limestone have developed beautiful landmarks, such as Zbrašovské aragonite caves.

 Hranice Abyss though is a very special landmark.
-The upper rim of this cave is located 315 m above the sea level, which means that the cave goes deep under the sea level.
+The upper rim of this cave is located 315 m above sea level, which means that the cave goes deep under sea level.

 This abyss has not been formed by the common karst processes, where the limestone is dissolved by groundwater which flows down through the fissures.
 Here, in Hranice Abyss the cave is dissolved by thermal water and carbon dioxide bubbles in it.
 These bubbles rise upwards, like in champagne.
-This carbonated water comes up from great depth, on its way dissolving large voids in the limestone.
+This carbonated water comes up from great depth, on its way to dissolving large voids in the limestone.
 This is thermal water with a temperature of 16.5 °C.

 The carbonated water is felt also by the divers – it makes the skin itch.

 The giant pit at Bečva River has been known for a long time.
 This is the deepest abyss in Czechia.

-According to local legends here with his horse jumped ruler of Great Moravia Mojmír II (or Mojmír I).
-In the same night, his entourage followed him in the abyss.
+According to local legends here with his horse jumped the ruler of Great Moravia Mojmír II (or Mojmír I).
+In the same night, his entourage followed him into the abyss.